 Filestage takes care of the file management, reviewing, and revisioning part of your project management process.
 Its plans start at €89 /month with 100GB of file storage for a team of up to 5 members.

-Wrike is a project management software that helps companies collaborate over all kinds of projects.
+Wrike is a project management software that helps companies collaborate on all kinds of projects.

 If you want to use Wrike, you should know that the tool is a huge and complex software solution.
 It’s not very easy to set up and it will definitely take some time to onboard your whole team.